oskitone/hardware_hustle/README.md

 ![Hardware Hustle screenshot](screenshot.png)

 Hardware Hustle is a roll-and-write resource management game for one or more players about sustainably running a small hardware business.
-It's a tabletop game that you print out and play!
+It's a tabletop game disguised as a spreadsheet that you print out and play!

-**Status:** Open beta testing.
-Medium, mechanics, and features are set; copy and design can change.
+Buy, make, sell, and research your way to profit without burning out!

 ## Development notes

+**Open beta testing:** Format, mechanics, and features are set; copy and design can change.

 - Long ago, I drafted pixel art for a video game of the same name and concept.
 This paper version is like what I had in mind but boiled down to the bare math.
   ![Arduboy video game concept art](public/arduboy-concept-art.png)